FREQUENTLY ASKED QUESTIONS – URSP, URFP, MMUF, and RESEARCH REVEALED APPLICANTS

 Q: Will I have to submit a budget to show how the scholarship funds will be used, or to account for how they were used?

-A: No. If you are admitted to one of our programs with funding, the scholarship is an award made to you, the student.
+If you are admitted to one of our other programs with funding, the scholarship is an award made to you, the student.
 The office of Financial Aid and Scholarships will apply the scholarship to your Bruin Bill to offset any outstanding balances or reduce loan amounts.
 Any remaining funds will be sent as a check to the address on file with the Financial Aid and Scholarship office, or deposited into the bank account specified on Bruin Direct.

 If you expect to incur significant direct costs to carry out your research or creative project, we recommend that you discuss these additional costs with your academic advisor and faculty mentor.
 They may be able to suggest additional opportunities for financial support or ways to minimize your research expenses.